Modified Armijo line search in optimization on Riemannian submanifolds with reduced computational cost: Armijo line search in Riemannian optimization and its computational cost improvement

-When implementing the Armijo line-search on a computer, the following algorithm based on backtracking is typically used:
+When implementing the Armijo line search on a computer, the following algorithm (Algorithm~\ref{Armijo_algo}) based on backtracking is typically used.

-Let us consider the differences in computational cost between \eqref{Armijo_Riemann} and \eqref{Armijo_Euclidean}, that is, Riemannian and Euclidean optimization.
-As is easily seen, the computational cost of the line-search in Riemannian optimization is larger than that in Euclidean optimization because the left-hand side of \eqref{Armijo_Riemann} requires the calculation of the retraction.
-If the loop-statement of Lines \ref{line2}--\ref{line4} in Algorithm~\ref{Armijo_algo} is performed many times and the computational cost regarding the retraction is large, then the differences in their computational costs increase.
-This phenomenon is a drawback of the Armijo line-search in Riemannian optimization.
-The same phenomenon can be applied to the Wolf line-search in Riemannian optimization.
+For a Riemannian manifold $\cal M$, \eqref{Armijo_Riemann} is a natural condition that leads to a reasonable reduction of the objective function value.
+However, when $\cal M$ is a Riemannian submanifold of $\mathbb{R}^n$, condition \eqref{Armijo_Euclidean} also makes sense, although it is important to investigate if~\eqref{Armijo_Euclidean} actually holds in reducing the function value; this is discussed in the next subsection.
+Here, we consider the differences in computational cost between \eqref{Armijo_Riemann} and \eqref{Armijo_Euclidean}, that is, the Riemannian and Euclidean Armijo conditions.
+Generally, the computational cost of the line search for the Riemannian Armijo condition is higher than that for the Euclidean one because the left-hand side of \eqref{Armijo_Riemann} requires the calculation of the retraction.
+If $l_k$ is large, that is, the loop-statement of Lines~\ref{line2}--\ref{line4} in Algorithm~\ref{Armijo_algo} is performed many times and the computational cost regarding the retraction is large, then the differences in their computational costs increase.
+This phenomenon is a notable drawback of the Armijo line search in Riemannian optimization.
+The same phenomenon also applies to other line search strategies, for example, the Wolfe line search in Riemannian optimization.